exartt/task-vue-main/src/components/EXPLANATION.md

 ## Sixth Issue - Bad way of populating the array
 The `...` (*spread operator*) is being used to rebuild the array repeatedly, but in this case, it's unnecessary.
 To optimize the operation, I'll use `.push()` instead.

+## Observation
+The code wasn’t typed, and since the script is set to TypeScript, I added proper typings as a best practice to ensure correct execution.